ethanjli/pinspawn-action/README.md

     arguments for the init program, i.e. `systemd-nspawn` will be invoked like `systemd-nspawn --boot {args}`.

-- If `boot-partition-mount` is not specified, it will default to `/boot` (for compatibility with RPi OS bullseye) but emit a warning because the default value of this parameter will change to `/boot/firmware` in a future release.
-To suppress the warning (e.g. because you will continue building images on RPi OS bullseye), you can manually set the value of this parameter to `/boot` (for bullseye) or `/boot/firmware` (for bookworm).
+- If `boot-partition-mount` is not specified, the action will automatically select `/boot/firmware` if that directory exists in the root partition (which is true of RPi OS bookworm or later), or `/boot` otherwise (for compatibility with RPi OS bullseye).

 ## Running Locally